Electric Vehicle Charging Load Forecasting: An Experimental Comparison of Machine Learning Methods: Experimental Study

-Moving to the mid-term horizon (up to 8 hours, in 2-hour steps, as shown in Table~\ref{tab:midterm}), a clearer separation between model families is revealed, while a dataset-dependent behavior is still exhibited.
+Moving to the mid-term horizon (up to 8 hours in 2-hour steps; see Table~\ref{tab:midterm}), a clearer separation between model families emerges, although performance remains strongly dataset-dependent.
 GRU achieves the lowest errors consistently in the Dundee and Perth datasets across all mid-term horizons and spatial aggregation levels, indicating strong robustness in these two cities.
-In Palo Alto, Transformer models dominate the aggregated forecasts, achieving the best performance at both regional and city scales across 2–8 hour horizons (e.g., city-level MAE decreases from 6.02 at 2 hours to 4.99 at 8 hours).
+In Palo Alto, Transformer models dominate the aggregated forecasts, achieving the best performance at both regional and city scales across 2–8-hour horizons (e.g., city-level MAE decreases from 6.02 at 2 hours to 4.99 at 8 hours).
 In Boulder, ARIMA performs best at the station and regional levels for most mid-term horizons, whereas LSTM achieves the lowest errors at the city level across the same horizons (e.g., city MAE decreases from 2.91 at 2 hours to 2.39 at 8 hours).
-XGBoost remains competitive only in selected localized settings, most notably at the Palo Alto station level, where it attains the lowest RMSE, while underperforming at higher aggregation levels and in the remaining datasets.
+XGBoost remains competitive only in selected localized settings, most notably at the Palo Alto station level, where it attains the lowest RMSE, while underperforming at higher aggregation levels and in the other datasets.
 Across datasets, errors generally decrease as the forecasting horizon increases.
-Although this may appear counter-intuitive, this behavior is well documented in load forecasting under temporal aggregation: short-term EV charging demand is highly volatile, whereas longer horizons smooth out noise and reveal more regular patterns that models can capture more reliably~\cite{b8}.
+Although this may appear counter-intuitive, the effect is well documented in load forecasting under temporal aggregation: short-term EV charging demand is highly volatile, whereas longer horizons smooth out noise and reveal more regular patterns that models can capture more reliably~\cite{b8}.